Quick Guide: The Debt to Equity Ratio

 Apple also reported total equity of $134,047,000 on that same date.

 Using the formula we outlined above, you would first calculate total debt:

 Which you would then use to calculate the debt to equity ratio:

 0.86 = 115,680,000 / 134,047,000

-Evaluating a company’s debt to equity ratio will give you insight into how a company is leveraged and where they are getting the capital required to run the business.
+A company’s debt to equity ratio gives you insight into their financial leverage and the sources of capital used to run their business.

 Using the debt/equity ratio calculator before investing in a stock can help identify risk prior to investing in a company.

 And, if you're calculating the debt to equity ratio of a U.S. publicly traded company, you can skip all of these steps and let our stock analysis software calculate the ratio for you: